There’s a temptation for the marketing & technology teams at airlines and airports to create amazing, cutting-edge technology.

-The rising star is mobile phone apps (as opposed to mobile friendly websites accessed via browser).
-26% of passenger used a mobile to book their flight in 2015, but that figure is set to rise to 36% during 2016.
+The rising star is mobile phone apps (as opposed to mobile-friendly websites accessed via browser).
+26% of passengers used mobile to book their flight in 2015, but that figure is set to rise to 36% during 2016.

 By the way, separate research by Compuware (see reference list at the end of this article) showed that 85% of consumers prefer apps to mobile web sites.
 Apps have the perceived advantages of being faster, more secure, and usable without an Internet connection.

 For airlines who don’t yet have an app, their web-based technology will appeal more to tablet and PC users.
 Although Android and iPad tablets have app stores, users are still happy with websites thanks to the larger screen format of those devices.

 There’s something comfortingly real about a piece of paper, which is why so many passengers nowadays opt to print their boarding pass at home, where that facility is offered.

 SITA also found that 33% of travelers collect their boarding pass from an airport desk or 29% from a self-service kiosk.

 But the writing is on the wall for paper.
 Just 8% of passengers used a mobile boarding pass in 2015, but that figure is set to double to 16% in 2016.